mini-box/ups/README.md

 - For configuration variables you can add ```-c ``` switch on command line to output a detailed description for each variable.
 Example:
 ```6.
 UPS_INIT_DELAY_TOUT: 1 # [s] Initial delay before starting the UPS.
 Default is 1 sec.   ```

+# Troubleshooting

+There might be issues with apparmor/SELinux that won't allow access to raw usb devices.
+For the snap binary this can be solved by:

+        $ sudo snap connect openups:raw-usb

 # Network UPS Tools

 For remote management or shutdown configuration it's also possible to use [Network UPS Tools](https://networkupstools.org/).
 Open UPS and Open UPS 2 are already